How to Handle Disputes Between Residents in HOA Communities

 Paul is a nationally recognized educator who has trained managers and board members across the Carolinas and in dozens of other states.
 He teaches decision-making and governance strategies and is a frequent guest lecturer at Wake Forest University School of Law.
 Named Educator of the Year by the Community Associations Institute, Paul is known for combining deep experience with a practical, solutions-first approach that boards trust.
 Learn more at AMGworld.com.

-This presentation is for informational purposes only and does not constitute legal advice.
-AMG supports HOA boards in operational and administrative matters and refers legal questions to qualified counsel.
+This resource is for general educational purposes only and does not constitute legal or financial advice.
+HOA boards should consult their attorney, accountant, or other licensed professionals for guidance specific to their association.
+AMG supports HOA boards in administrative and operational matters and refers legal questions to qualified counsel.

 Introduction